Cost Effective Water Softener Installation, Maintenance, and Repairs

 - Flush Phase: The mineral tank is flushed of excess brine and the brine tank is refilled.

-A water softener should regenerate about every two to three days.
-There are several factors that go into determining when your water softener needs to be recharged.
+A water softening system should regenerate about every two to three days.
+There are several factors that go into determining when your softener needs to be recharged.

 - The hardness of your water